 The two areas in which StratComm earns drastically different rankings is in File Fixity and Metadata.
 StratComm currently does not have any tools for performing fixity checks to ensure data integrity during any stage of use or storage.
 As such they do not meet any requirement for any level in this category.
 However, in the category of Metadata StratComm has been applying standard technical and descriptive metadata embedded in the images for a number of years, albeit with differing approaches that have evolved with the introduction of new tools and new guidance from changing staff.
 The application of this type of metadata satisfies the requirements for Level 3 of the Metadata category.

 The following digital preservation plan will be broken down according to the categories detailed in the National Digital Stewardship Alliance’s Levels of Digital Preservation rubric.
 While these requirements may seem prescriptive it should be noted that effective digital preservation is performed in the context of the organization’s preservation intent, and that it is an incremental process (Schumacher et. al., 2014, p.15).
 That is to say that choices that might make sense for the Library of Congress may not make sense for a multimedia production house like StratComm, and vice versa.
 It also means that organizations are best advised to focus on the next logical and achievable steps to improve preservation rather than stress about trying to meet the highest standard all at once.
+If you know where to find delta 8 near you then you can avoid any kind of stress in the future.
 Forward progress is best maintained by concentrating on the next achievable steps.
 Towards that end each section below will include recommendations that require low, medium, and high resource expenditures.
 I recommend concentrating on the low and medium recommendations as more immediate actions to take.
 The recommendations requiring higher resource expenditures are included for purposes of long-term organizational planning and to highlight opportunities to partner with other groups whose functional mandate may be more appropriate for addressing the preservation need in question.

 Storage and Geographic Location